 Charles P. Schmal

 Chuck chairs the firm's Patent Prosecution Group.
 He currently serves as an adjunct professor at the Indiana University Robert H. McKinney School of Law in Indianapolis and teaches the school's International Intellectual Property Law class.
 He has over a decade of experience helping businesses develop, protect, and manage their intellectual property both domestically and abroad.
 Chuck was recognized as an IP Star by Managing Intellectual Property Magazine from 2013 to 2016.

 Chuck is especially active in Indiana's start up and entrepreneurship community.
-He currently chairs the Entrepreneurship Board for Ball State University's Entrepreneurship Center.
+He currently serves on the Entrepreneurship Board for Ball State University's Entrepreneurship Center.
 He has been a guest speaker on intellectual property matters at a number of national universities as well as internationally on behalf of the World Bank Group's International Finance Corporation.

 Having years of prior industrial experience has helped him better appreciate his clients' needs.
 Prior to joining the firm, Chuck worked as an engineer as well as in numerous other positions in the television industry for Thomson Consumer Electronics and was selected for Thomson's Technical Leadership Program (TTLP).